Rockypocky77/ChancifySATPrep/sat20.md

 B) the superintendent proposed several changes

-C) several changes had been proposed by the superintendent
+C) the superintendent's several changes were proposed

 D) the proposing of several changes was done by the superintendent